divyachawlavenkat/basket/README.md

 #Technical Specification
 This is a maven project

+#Changelog
+* 2013-12-10 Version 1.0 Initial Release
+* 2014-12-10 Version 1.1
+  * Upgraded to Spring 4 from Spring 3.
+  * Upgraded to Java 8 from Java 6

 #Areas of improvement
 * Use slf4j rather than log4j
-* Replace ShoppingServiceTest by actual unit tests using Mockito.
+* Replace tests on ShoppingServiceTest by actual unit tests using Mockito.